Abhyankar valuations, Pr\"ufer-Manis valuations, and perfectoid Tate algebras: Proof of Theorem

 \section{Proof of Theorem \ref{Main theorem, introduction}}

-We can now finally prove Theorem \ref{Main theorem, introduction} from the introduction.
+We can now finally prove Theorem~\ref{Main theorem, introduction} from the introduction.
 We deduce it from the following more precise statement in characteristic $p$.
 Recall that we denote by $A^{\coperf}$ the perfect closure of a ring $A$ of characteristic $p$; in particular, for a perfectoid field of characteristic $p$, we denote by $(T_{n, K})^{\coperf}$ the dense subring of the perfectoid Tate algebra $T_{n, K}^{\perfd}$ consisting of $p$-power roots of elements of the usual, Noetherian Tate algebra $T_{n, K}=K\langle X_1,\dots, X_n\rangle$. \begin{thm} Let $K$ be a perfectoid field of characteristic $p$ and let $\mathfrak{m}$ be a maximal ideal in the perfectoid Tate algebra in $n$ variables, for some $n\geq1$.
-Set Then there exists a non-negative integer and a polyradius $(r_1,\dots, r_{l})\in (0, 1]^{l}$ of length $l$ such that $L$ is a semi-immediate extension of the nonarchimedean field $K_{r_{1},\dots, r_{l}}$.\end{thm} Before we embark on the proof of Theorem \ref{General statement}, we establish a simple lemma. \begin{lemma} Let $A$ be a ring of characteristic $p$, with perfect closure $A^{\coperf}$.
+Set Then there exists a non-negative integer and a polyradius $(r_1,\dots, r_{l})\in (0, 1]^{l}$ of length $l$ such that $L$ is a semi-immediate extension of the nonarchimedean field $K_{r_{1},\dots, r_{l}}$.

+Moreover, if then at least one of the radii $r_1,\dots, r_l$ has to be irrational, i.e., $r_{i}\not\in \sqrt{\vert K^{\times}\vert}$. \end{thm} Before we embark on the proof of Theorem~\ref{General statement}, we establish a simple lemma. \begin{lemma} Let $A$ be a ring of characteristic $p$, with perfect closure $A^{\coperf}$.

 Then a power-multiplicative norm $\lVert\cdot\rVert$ on $A^{\coperf}$ is topologically simple if and only if its restriction to $A$ is topologically simple.\end{lemma} \begin{proof} Suppose that the restriction is not topologically simple.
-By Lemma \ref{Every closed ideal is contained in a closed prime ideal}, there exists a non-zero spectrally reduced prime ideal $\mathfrak{p}$ of the normed ring $(A, \lVert\cdot\rVert\vert_{A})$.
+By Lemma~\ref{Every closed ideal is contained in a closed prime ideal}, there exists a non-zero spectrally reduced prime ideal $\mathfrak{p}$ of the normed ring $(A, \lVert\cdot\rVert\vert_{A})$.
 By definition of a spectrally reduced prime ideal, there exists a power-multiplicative seminorm $\phi: A\to \mathbb{R}_{\geq0}$ bounded above by $\lVert\cdot\rVert\vert_{A}$ such that $\mathfrak{p}=\ker(\phi)$.
 We can then extend $\phi$ to a power-multiplicative seminorm $\phi^{1/p^{\infty}}$ on $A^{\coperf}$ by setting for any $f\in A$, $n\geq0$.
 By construction, $\phi^{1/p^{\infty}}$ is bounded above by $\lVert\cdot\rVert$.
 But the kernel of $\phi^{1/p^{\infty}}$ is the prime ideal

 which is non-zero since $\mathfrak{p}$ was non-zero.
 This shows that the normed ring $(A^{\coperf}, \lVert\cdot\rVert)$ has a non-zero closed prime ideal, i..e, it is not topologically simple. \end{proof} \begin{proof}[Proof of Theorem \ref{General statement}]We begin by reducing the desired statement to the study of a topologically simple continuous absolute value on an affinoid algebra in the sense of Tate.
 For our maximal ideal $\mathfrak{m}\subsetneq T_{n, K}^{\perfd}$, we set \begin{claim} The absolute value on \(L\) induces a topologically simple absolute value $v$ on \(A_{\infty}\) which is bounded with respect to the (quotient) norm on \(A_{\infty}\) and thus defines an element in the Gelfand spectrum of \(A_{\infty}\). \end{claim}